Brain Injuries

 Brain injuries and others are classified into two main types: closed brain injuries and penetrating brain injuries.

-Closed brain injuries occur when the brain is injured but no foreign object, like a bullet, pierces the skull or brain.
+Closed brain injuries occur when the brain is injured, but no foreign object, like a bullet, pierces the skull or brain.
 Closed brain injuries are often a result of the brain shaking vigorously inside the skull.
 Closed head injuries can be further categorized as concussions, contusions, contrecoup injuries, and diffuse axonal (or shearing) injuries.

 Many complications may accompany a traumatic brain injury.
 Some of these are a result of the injury itself, while others are indirect complications, caused by spending many days or weeks in bed.